hassantafreshi/easy-form-builder/readme.txt

 == Screenshots ==
 1. Create a form
+2. Form Builder
-2. Preview a form
+3. Preview a form
+4. Panel of Easy form builder
+5. List of responses
-3. Setting of Easy Form Builder
+6. Setting of Easy Form Builder

 == Frequently Asked Questions ==